zammad/zammad-documentation/README.md

 # zammad documentation

-If you want to contribute to zammad.org, just create pull requests.
+If you want to contribute to zammad documentation, just create pull requests.

 ## Documentation